Now is the perfect time to experience what I call Monk Mode.

 drunk spent all my money for the term and was now broke.
 But when I say was broke, I was actually in a better position than most students today.
 I was debt-free and had about £10 to my name; enough to buy noodles or rice.
 It’s amazing how cheaply you can live when you have to.

-But when you are the future Escape Artist, you are not satisfied with £10 in your bank account.
+But when you are The Future Escape Artist, you are not satisfied with £10 in your bank account.
 Nope, it was time to earn some money.
 I had found myself a job in the Christmas holidays.
 So instead of going home to my nice middle-class world of family, Radio 4 and home-cooked mince pies, I stayed up on my own to work.

 I’d landed a job in a food factory on an industrial estate in one of the

-grimmer less desirable parts of the city.
+grimmer less desirable parts of town.
 The pay was £3.30 per hour which wasn’t half bad in 1989.
 But you could get double time (£6.60 an hour) by working the night shift (and a massive £9.90 an hour by working New Year’s Eve).
 So I got myself on the graveyard shift which, if memory serves, started at 2am and ran until midday the next day.

 At the risk of sounding like Monty Python’s Yorkshiremen, I will never forget the experience of getting up in the middle of the night, getting wrapped up in multiple jumpers, coats, gloves etc and then cycling to the factory on my bike in the dark and the ice and snow.
 Good times, good times.